dnussbaummueller/zenspace/README.md

 Rails app built within the Le Wagon Full Stack Web Development bootcamp.
-First of the two final group projects, where we worked in a team of four to learn how to collaborate on a software project.
+This is the final group project, where we worked in a group of four to learn how to collaborate in an agile way.